 There are lots of reasons why you’d want to incorporate an added 4.25 x 5.5″ card.
 Having some extra space, these cards are perfect for everything guests need to know without having to be on the main wedding invitations.

-The insert card will be printed on your same choice of white or cream cardstock and in the same calligraphy style and ink color to match the rest of your invitation suite.
+The insert card will be printed on your same choice of white or cream card stock and in the same calligraphy style to match the rest of your invitation suite.

 Guest Envelope Addressing

 Your package already includes the return address pre-printed on your main invitations, but the guests’ addresses are up to you.
 If you’re up for it, this can definitely be a DIY project – but know that it does take time!
-Otherwise, I’m happy to handle it for you, in one of two ways.
+Otherwise, I’m happy to handle it for you.

 Digital Envelope Addressing